"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Training: Cross-Entropy Loss

-The central question when training an LLM is "how accurately can the model predict the next word?"
+The core question when training an LLM is "How accurately can the model predict the next word?"

-The metric used to measure this "accuracy of prediction" is cross-entropy loss——derived directly from Shannon's entropy.
+The metric used to measure this "prediction accuracy" is cross-entropy loss——derived directly from Shannon's entropy.

-When an LLM is learning, the model continually tries to minimize this value.
-In other words, reducing "surprise" about the next token is the entire purpose of training.
-Shannon's definition of "information = reduction of uncertainty" becomes the learning objective as-is.
+When an LLM learns, the model strives to minimize this value.
+In other words, reducing "surprise" at the next token is the entire purpose of training.
+Shannon's definition of "information = reduction of uncertainty" becomes the learning objective itself.

 P(token) = softmax(logit / temperature)

-When you raise Temperature for "write more creatively," you are literally increasing the Shannon entropy of the output.
+When you raise the Temperature to "write more creatively," you are literally raising the Shannon entropy of the output.

 Tokenizer: BPE optimally encodes language on the same principle